Susan Margaret Long was born and lived with both her parents in Aylsham, Norfolk.

 Since 1970 this case has been periodically reviewed and anniversary appeals have provided new lines of enquiry which have been investigated.
 With the advance in DNA technology and more recently familial DNA searching, hope has been renewed that the offender will be traced.
 Since 2003, officers and staff have been researching DNA comparisons and DNA familial work.

 Operation CHINA has unfortunately, despite extensive work, still not identified the offender.
-However, 2010 has seen a new line of enquiry with DNA familial comparisons based on a likelihood ratio list which has resulted in new factors being built into familial searches.
+However, 2010 saw a new line of enquiry with DNA familial comparisons based on a likelihood ratio list which has resulted in new factors being built into familial searches.

 Work continues to concentrate in identifying the person responsible by DNA identification techniques.
 Information is provided by the public which is assessed to provide the grounds to seek DNA of a named person.